SPR Call for Abstracts

 - If you wish a funding source for your research to appear in the abstract, please include it under the "Optional - Funding Source" box on the submission form.
 Please DO NOT list the funding source in the body of the abstract.
 If there is no funding source, please leave this box blank.

 - Please provide a complete mailing address, including e-mail address, with your submission.
 The SPR Office will communicate with the corresponding author through the e-mail address that is given at the time of registration.
-Should this e-mail address change at any time before April 1 you may login to the system and update your information.
+Should this e-mail address change at any time before April 1 you may log into the system and update your information.

 - Proofread your submission.
-If included in the program, the SPR Program Chair reserves the right to make editorial corrections to the submitted abstract if necessary.
+If included in the program, the SPR Program Chair reserves the right to make editorial corrections to the submitted abstract when necessary.
 SPR is not responsible for author errors.
 Please check the formal name and spelling of your university; we receive numerous submissions that include the incorrect spelling of university affiliations, especially if a university name includes any special characters.
 Please double-check the formal spelling of your institution's name.

 If you do not receive an e-mail response within 24 hours, SPR did not receive your abstract.
 In this case, it is your responsibility to contact the SPR International Office by calling John Hofmann at +1 (608) 443-2472, ext.
 150 or e-mailing him at email@example.com.